Instructors: Danish Pruthi and Aditya Gopalan

 Outline: This course is a graduate-level introduction to the field of Natural Language Processing (NLP), which involves building computational systems to handle human languages.
 Why care about NLP systems?
 We interact with them on a daily basis—such systems answer the questions we ask (using Google, or other search engines), curate the content we read, autocomplete words we are likely to type, translate text from languages we don’t know, flag content on social media that we might find harmful, etc. Such systems are prominently used in industry as well as academia, especially for analyzing textual data.

 Learning Outcomes: The course is structured to emphasize practical learning.
-With four assignments, students will get a good sense on challenges involved in building models that deal with human languages.
+With three assignments, students will get a good sense on challenges involved in building models that deal with human languages.
 Post completion, students will feel comfortable developing models for problems involving textual data.
 The course also spends a considerable amount of time on language models, so students would be able to participate (in an informed way) in the current wave of large language models (LLMs).
 After the course, students would also be able to pick up most recent published research, and understand majority of the ideas in them.

 Prerequisites: The class is intended for graduate students and senior undergraduates.
 We do not plan to impose any strict requisites on IISc courses that one should have completed to register for this course.
 However, students are expected to know the basics of linear algebra, probability, and calculus.
 Programming assignments would require proficiency in Python, familiarity with PyTorch would also be useful.
 There will be no pre-requisite quiz, we expect students to self-determine whether they are prepared to take this course or not.